vibewell25/vibewell/README.md

-# VibeWell Wellness App
+# VibeWell Beauty & Wellness Platform

-VibeWell is a comprehensive wellness platform designed to help users find, book, and manage wellness services including massage, facials, hair styling, and nail treatments.
+VibeWell is a comprehensive beauty and wellness platform offering a 55-to-45 ratio of beauty to wellness services.
+It helps users find, book, and manage beauty and wellness services including hair styling, nail treatments, makeup application, massage, facials, and more.

 ## Features